Trump Ratchets Up U.S.-China Trade War With More Tariffs; Stocks Slide

 On Wednesday, the Federal Reserve cut interest rates for the first time since 2008 amid signs that the economies of the United States and other countries are slowing.
 The central bank also cited the uncertainty created by the standoff with China.

-"Certainly, we've seen ... that when there's a sharp confrontation between two large economies, you can see effects on business confidence pretty quickly and on financial markets pretty quickly," Fed Chairman Jerome Powell said in a news conference after the interest-rate announcement.
+"Certainly, we've seen ... that when there's a sharp confrontation between two large economies, you can see effects on business confidence pretty quickly and on financial markets pretty quickly," Fed Chairman Jerome Powell said in a news conference after the interest rate announcement.

 Industry groups said the new tariffs will hurt shoppers and threaten jobs.